|24 May 2019

 Participants of the 246th ENMC workshop on Protein Aggregates Myopathies, taking place in the Courtyard hotel in Hoofddorp, The Netherlands

-The full report will be published in Neuromuscular Disorders
+The full report is published in Neuromuscular Disorders (PDF)